mwpreston/rubrik-roxie-plugin-for-errbot/docs/quick-start.md

 The Rubrik Plugin for Errbot will interpret the natural conversation and peform the respective API calls to a Rubrik cluster in order to perform the requested functionality, while responding back to the users within the chat service.

 *Note: While Errbot can be utilized on it's own, the real power comes when it is accessed through a bot within a chat service.
-This guide will walk through the process of setting up Errbot and Roxie with Mattermost, an on-premises open source chat service.
-While this guide focuses on Mattermost, modifications could be made in order to make this work with Slack as well ???
-MWP - Need to word better.*
+This guide will walk through the process of setting up Errbot and the Rubrik Plugin for Errbot with [Mattermost](https://www.mattermost.com), an on-premises, open source messaging platform.
+To use Errbot with other messaging platforms such as Slack see the official [Errbot documentation](https://errbot.readthedocs.io/en/latest/).*

 # Prerequisites

 The code assumes that you have already deployed at least one Rubrik cluster into your environment and have completed the initial configuration process to form a cluster.
 This code also assumes that Mattermost, the chat service Errbot will connect to, has been downloaded and configured properly.

 The following software packages are prerequisites in order to support the Roxie Plugin for Errbot and Mattermost.

 1. Python3
 1. virtualenv
 1. git

 # Installation

-This guide will walk through the bare minimum steps in order to get Errbot and the Rubrik Plugin for Errbot installed, configured, and connected to a Mattermost instance.
+This guide will walk through the basic steps in order to get Errbot and the Rubrik Plugin for Errbot installed, configured, and connected to a Mattermost instance.
 For further information and more detailed installation instructions, refer to the [Official Errbot Documentation]().

 After completing this guide the following applications and packages will be installed: